sms06164/SQL-DVD-Rental-DB-project/README.md

 This is an analysis project on the open-source DVD rental database with the use of PostgreSQL.
 The objectives of this project are extracting and analysing data from the object-relational database with SQL querying skills.

-The [LINK] of the database (https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/).
+The [LINK](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/) of the database.

 Following works have been done with tables showing meaningful result created,